Simon Heffer: Politics

-Heffer is a social conservative, though in a recent interview he described himself as a Gladstonian Liberal.
-He supported the retention of Section 28, opposed the equalisation of the age of consent and the liberalisation of laws on abortion and divorce.
+Heffer is a social conservative, though in a 2006 interview he described himself as a Gladstonian Liberal.
+He supported the retention of Section 28, and opposed the equalisation of the age of consent, as well as the liberalisation of laws on abortion and divorce.
 He opposed the removal of hereditary peers from the House of Lords in 1999.

-Heffer believes that Christianity should have a strong role in shaping both the moral foundation of society and public policy, but he is personally an atheist.
+Heffer believes that Christianity should have a strong role in shaping the moral foundations of society and public policy, but he is personally an atheist.

-In 2008, Heffer called for the United Nations to be strengthened: "If the UN ceases to be regarded by the larger powers as an institution to secure the peace of the world and justice therein, then that holds out all sorts of potential dangers."
-On 27 May 2009, Heffer threatened to stand as an independent against Sir Alan Haselhurst, his local Conservative MP and a deputy speaker, unless Haselhurst paid back the £12,000 he claimed for work on his garden, as revealed in the Parliamentary expenses scandal.
-A month later, Haselhurst announced that he would pay the £12,000 back, while insisting it had been claimed within the rules.
+In 2008 Heffer called for the United Nations to be strengthened: "If the UN ceases to be regarded by the larger powers as an institution to secure the peace of the world and justice therein, then that holds out all sorts of potential dangers."
+On 27 May 2009 Heffer threatened to stand as an independent against Sir Alan Haselhurst, his local Conservative MP and a deputy speaker, unless Haselhurst paid back the £12,000 he claimed for work on his garden, as revealed in the Parliamentary expenses scandal.
+A month later Haselhurst announced that he would pay the £12,000 back, while insisting that it had been claimed within the rules.

-In 2010, Heffer criticised the then Prime Minister, David Cameron, and modernising elements within the Conservative Party.
+In 2010 Heffer criticised the then Prime Minister, David Cameron, and modernising elements within the Conservative Party.

 Heffer has written sympathetically about and backed the United Kingdom Independence Party (UKIP) and Nigel Farage.
 He supported the UK's withdrawal from the EU in the Brexit referendum.
-In an article in the Daily Telegraph, Heffer suggested that some of those who supported Britain remaining in the European Union were members of the Bilderberg Group and attendees of the World Economic Forum at Davos.
+In an article in the Daily Telegraph Heffer suggested that some of those who supported Britain remaining in the European Union were members of the Bilderberg Group and attendees of the World Economic Forum at Davos.
 From 2016 to 2019, he was part of the political advisory board of Leave Means Leave.

 Personal life

-Heffer married his wife Diana Caroline in 1987.
-He has two children.
-Heffer lives in Essex with his family.
-His passions outside of politics include classical music and cricket.
+Heffer married his wife Diana in 1987.
+He has two children and lives in Great Leighs, near Chelmsford.
+He is a director of the London Chorus (London Choral Society) and was previously director of the Elgar Foundation.